SilentAssassinMa/Sudoku-Solver/README.md

     Total Steps : 12828

+You can try to solve your own sudoku using the same format as in test.dat.
 In the SudokuSolver class, there are two public member functions, BackTracking and SimulatedAnnealing, providing two different algorithms of solving a sudoku.